erinrkahn/UFOs/README.md

 ### Purpose

 The "UFO Sightings" webpage gives users access to a dynamic table of UFO sightings, organized by sighting date, city, state, country, observed shape and additional sighting comments.
-Previous UFO sighting data is made avaialble through the webpage and there are 5 active filters that can be used to sort the data; date, city, state, country and observed shape.
+Previous UFO sighting data is made available through the webpage and there are 5 active filters that can be used to sort the data; date, city, state, country and observed shape.
 The filters can be cleared and used for additional searches.
 Overall, the webpage offers a streamlined view of the UFO sighting data and ability to quickly sort based on different criteria using the filters.

 ## Results